Best Countries To Live In The World >> for a quality lifestyle.

 • Choice

-The report uses these three filters to see how people view their lives.
-It then uses satisfaction levels to see which are the best countries in the world to live in.
-Where you live impacts how you experience life, and what you see as important.
+The report utilizes these three filters to examine how people perceive their lives.
+It then uses satisfaction levels to determine which countries are the best in the world to live in.
+Where you live impacts how you experience life and what you see as important.

-The 2020 report includes the impacts of COVID-19 and starts to think about climate change.
-But, the top 10 are very similar to 2019.
+The 2020 report addresses the impacts of COVID-19 and begins to consider climate change.
+However, the top 10 are very similar to those in 2019.
 Living in Norway maintains the number one spot in 2020, as it did in 2019.
-But Ireland has jumped into second, up from fourth last year.
+And, Ireland has jumped into second place, up from fourth last year.

 Here are the best places in the world for human development, according to the report.